Appraiser for valuation house

 Valuation: all you need to know

 An appraiser estimates the value of your home and puts this in a valuation report.
-Only when someone meets the requirements of the certification regulations and is registered with the VastgoedCert or the SCVM, can he call himself an appraiser.
+Only when someone meets the requirements of the certification regulations and is registered with the NRVT, can he call himself an appraiser.
 The appraiser is an independent and qualified person.

 The valuation consists out of two phases.
 The first phase is called the “house scan”, where someone writes down as much information about the house as possible.
 This is information about: